Skatteetaten/aurora/docs/documentation/aurora-config.md

 Aurora Config is structured around a four level file structure with the top level being the most general and the bottom level, representing an application in a given environment, being the most specific - potentially overriding options set at higher levels.
-Environments each have their own folder with a separate file for each application in that environment, in addition to an about.yaml file describing the environment itself.
+Each environment has its own folder with a separate file for each application in that environment, in addition to an about.yaml file describing the environment itself.
 The following table describes the different files;

 | File              | Name in AC | Description                                                                      |